-The Boston Architectural College is pleased to announce that Bianca Marchany, BAC Master of Interior Design Candidate, was selected to participate as a panelist in Spanning the Generational Divide in a Tech-Mad World, a conversation that examines "Who's mentoring whom?" on the evening of Tuesday, November 19.
-The panel discussion, presented by Metropolis magazine and Haworth, will take place at 6:00 p.m. in the Haworth Showroom, 125 High Street, Boston, MA; reception at 5:00 p.m.
+The Boston Architectural College is pleased to announce that Bianca Marchany, BAC Master of Interior Design candidate, was selected to participate as a panelist in Spanning the Generational Divide in a Tech-Mad World, a conversation that examines "Who's mentoring whom?" on the evening of Tuesday, November 19.
+The panel discussion, presented by Metropolis magazine and Haworth, will take place at 6 pm in the Haworth Showroom, 125 High Street, Boston; reception at 5 pm.

-The group of panelists includes Felice Silverman, Principal, Silverman Trykowski Associates, and President, IIDA, who also studied interior design at the BAC and continues to serve the College as a mentor and critic.
-Bianca and Felice are joined by Kerianne Graham, Architect, NBBJ, and Brian Murray, Senior Director of Global Facilities, Akamai.
-Susan S. Szenasy, Editor in Chief, Metropolis magazine, will moderate.
+The group of panelists includes Felice Silverman, principal, Silverman Trykowski Associates, and president, IIDA, who also studied interior design at the BAC and continues to serve the College as a mentor and critic.
+Bianca and Felice are joined by Kerianne Graham, architect, NBBJ, and Brian Murray, Ssior director of Global Facilities, Akamai.
+Susan S. Szenasy, editor in chief, Metropolis magazine, will moderate.

 Those interested in attending the event are asked to RSVP to firstname.lastname@example.org.
 The event is free, and CEUs are available to participants (AIA: 1.5LU/HSW, IDCEC: 0.1 CEU).